Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

 \subsection{HNN-extensions}

-We next consider the case of $G$ being an HNN extension over locally cyclic subgroups.
-Lemma \ref{lem:KWcopyHNN} generalises Proposition 3.8 of \cite{Kapovich1999structure}; again, it incorporates more groups and allows splittings across locally cyclic subgroups.
-If, as we shall do later, we assume that $A$ and $B$ are cyclic then one of them ($B$, say) is malnormal in $H$, so $C_H(B)=B$ is cyclic, but $C_H(A)$ may not be finitely generated.
+We next consider the case of $G$ being an HNN extension over locally cyclic subgroups. \Cref{lem:KWcopyHNN} generalises Proposition 3.8 of \cite{Kapovich1999structure}; again, it incorporates more groups and allows splittings across locally cyclic subgroups.
+If, as we shall do later, we assume that $A$ and $B$ are cyclic then one of them ($B$, say) is malnormal in $H$, so $C_H(B)=B$ is cyclic, but $C_H(A)$ may fail to be finitely generated.